alex-snezhko/grain-test/README.md

 ```
 Here we see that we have grouped several tests together under one unit, specifying several actions to run in our test suite in a list.
 Please be aware that the `Test` and `TestMultiple` used here are **not** the same as the `test` and `testMultiple` functions we used in previous examples; the former are enum variants which allow us to register actions to be run as part of a test suite, and the latter are functions which immediately invoke a test.

-Test suites not only provide organizational structure to our tests, but they also enable additional functionality such as running code before and/or after each test (or before/after the whole suite).
-This can be useful in the case that we want to run side effects which our code relies on to work properly.
+Test suites not only provide organizational structure to our tests, but they also enable additional functionality for our tests, such as allowing you to specify code to be run before and/or after each test (or before/after the whole suite).
+This can be useful in the case that we want to run side effects which our code under test relies on to work properly.
 For example, if we are testing code that mutates a file, we can leverage this functionality to create/initialize the file before each test, and then wipe the file after each test.
 Here is an example showing all of the additional actions you can specify as part of a test suite:
 ```
 // ...